 We can all easily rattle off the names of biggest competitors, but what about those that don’t make the “top of mind” list?

-By ignoring them, you’ll get a false sense of security that is going to hurt.
+By ignoring them, you’ll get a false sense of security that opens you to trouble.
 You could develop the wrong strategy or leave a big portion of keywords untapped.
 Guarding fully against every threat means knowing the full scope of your competition.

-Learn your emerging competitors in addition to confirming your bigger competition.
+You will learn how to spot your emerging competitors in addition to confirming where your bigger competition stands.

-**Here, we’ll show you how to find those growing threats. **You will get a snapshot of the full competitive landscape–including domains you might have overlooked.
+In Part 1, you will get a snapshot of the full competitive landscape–including domains you might have overlooked.

 Later in Part 2, we’ll cover the Giants of a Niche as well as finding domains that rank for Valuable Keywords — and how those aren’t always the ones ranking for the most keywords.